 Student Health and Counseling Services is committed to providing high-quality primary care to students, developing of health and wellness programming, and supporting the mental health and psycho-social needs of the student population.
 Services available to students include: primary and gynecological services, pharmacy, laboratory, personal counseling, and psychological and vocational testing.

 Counseling and Mental Health Services offers personal counseling and a variety of mental health services, which include assessment, consultation, medication evaluation and management, psychotherapy, and crisis intervention for students.

-Student Health Services is located in the south end of the Old Health Building across from Pearson Cafeteria.
+Student Health Services is in the southern section Old Health Building across from Pearson Cafeteria.
 Parking is very limited.

-During the fall and spring semesters, the regular clinic hours are 8 - 5 p.m., with appointments to see the providers scheduled between 8 a.m. and 4 p.m.
+During the fall and spring semesters, regular clinic hours are 8 a.m. to 5 p.m., with appointments scheduled between 8 a.m. and 4 p.m.
 Monday through Friday.
-A provider is on call to the nurse after 5 p.m. weekdays and on weekends.
+A provider is available on-call to the nurse after 5 p.m. weekdays and on weekends.
 The door to Health Services is locked after 5 p.m. for security reasons.
 For your safety, contact Campus Police or ask a friend to serve as an escort after normal business hours.
 In case of an emergency in the residence hall, notify the resident director or the security officer.
 During the summer months, the hours are 8 a.m. to 5 p.m.
 Monday through Friday, with appointments scheduled between 8 a.m. and 4 p.m.
 Health Services is closed on the weekends.
-A provider is on call for consultation.
+A provider is on-call for consultation.